Help & Support

 Eligibility Rules for Applying to the Open Calls

-Q4: Can an agency working for a city (e.g. mobility agency, waste management agency), participate in these calls?
+Can an agency working for a city (e.g. mobility agency, waste management agency) participate in these calls?

-A4: Yes, any partner regardless of the legal status can participate in a consortium, as long as the requirement of having two LRAs represented in the consortium is met.
-If your agency is considered a public sector agency owned by the municipality, and you are officially representing the city government, there is no issue for you to be considered one of the needed public sector partners in a consortium.
+Yes, any partner regardless of legal status can participate in a consortium, as long as the requirement of having two LRAs represented in the consortium is met.
+If your agency is considered a public sector agency owned by the municipality and you officially represent the city government, there is no issue for you to be considered one of the needed public sector partners in a consortium.

 Timeframes & Maturity

-A1: Pilots are expected to last between 12 and 18 months
+Pilots are expected to last between 12 and 18 months.

 Funding & Budget

-A4: No, financial eligibility can only be demonstrated through monetary support only.
+No. Financial eligibility can only be demonstrated through monetary support.

-A6: Synergy grants might be used as co-funding, but in case you plan to do so, please let us know as soon as possible because this will need to be checked with the European Commission’s internal financial services
+Synergy grants might be used as co-funding, but if you plan to do so, please let us know as soon as possible as this will need to be checked with the European Commission's internal financial services.

 Consortium Building